nhsconnect/ITK3-Messaging-Distribution/pages/design/build_constructing_coded_structures.md

 ## What is a Coded Clinical Structure ##

 A coded clinical structure is a FHIR resource or resources populated with the elements required to define a discreet clinical concept or group of concepts, for example a allergy or a list of allergies.
-The ITK3 Distribution Bundles do not contain any such structures and the relevant payload specification should be consulted for more information.
+The ITK3 Messaging Distribution Bundles do not contain any such structures and the relevant payload specification should be consulted for more information.